-- the in-force asset share at the valuation date; and - the value of future differences (Net Cost of Options and Guarantees) between reinsurance payments to PIA from PAC and asset shares, arising from options, guarantees and smoothing.
+- the in-force asset share at the valuation date; and - the value of future differences (Net Cost of Options, Guarantees and Smoothing) between expected future payments to policyholders and asset shares, arising from options, guarantees and smoothing.

 The Asset Share represents the retrospective accumulation of premiums, investment return, claims payments for regular withdrawals and part surrenders, and the charges payable by the policyholder as specified by the policy terms and conditions.